-As a person eligible for Medi-Cal, you have a right to receive medically necessary specialty mental health services from Madera County Department of Behavioral Health Services.
+As a person eligible for Medi-Cal, you have a right to receive medically necessary specialty mental health services from the mental health plan.
 When accessing these services, you have the right to:

-- Be treated with personal respect and respect for your dignity and privacy. - Receive information on available treatment choices and have them explained in a manner you can understand. - Take part in decisions regarding your mental health care, including the right to refuse treatment. - Be free from any form of restraint or seclusion used as a means of coercion, discipline, convenience, punishment, or retaliation about the use of restraints and seclusion. - Ask for and get a copy of your medical records, and request that they be changed or corrected, if needed.
+- Be treated with personal respect and respect for your dignity and privacy. - Receive information on available treatment choices and have them explained in a manner you can understand. - Take part in decisions regarding your mental health care, including the right to refuse treatment. - Be free from any form of restraint or seclusion used as a means of coercion, discipline, convenience, punishment, or retaliation about the use of restraints and seclusion.